fenago/snowflake-intro/lab6_vhol_data_vault/vhol_data_vault.md

 * **Loading & Staging:** moving the source data into Snowflake.
 For this Snowflake has multiple options, including batch load, external tables and Snowpipe(our managed service for onboarding streaming data).
 Snowflake allows you to load and store structured and semi-structured in the original format whilst automatically optimizing the physical structure for efficient query access.
 The data is immutable and should be stored as it was received from source with no changes to the content.
 From a Data Vault perspective, functionally, this layer is also responsible for adding technical metadata (record source,, load date timestamp, etc.) as well as calculating business keys.
 * **Raw Data Vault:** a data vault model with no soft business rules or transformations applied (only hard rules are allowed) loading all records received from source.
 * **Business Data Vault:** data vault objects with soft business rules applied.
 The raw data vault data is getting augmented by the intelligence of the system.
 It is not a copy of the raw data vault, but rather a sparse addition with perhaps calculated satellites,  mastered records,or maybe even commonly used aggregations.
 This could also optionally include PIT and Bridge tables helping to simplify access to bi-temporal view of the data.
 From a Snowflake perspective, raw and business data vaults could be separated by object naming convention or represented as different schemas or even different databases.
 * **Information Delivery:** a layer of consumer-oriented models.
 This could be implemented as a set (or multiple sets) of views.
 It is common to see the use of dimensional models (star/snowflake) or denormalized flat tables (for example for data science or sharing) but it could be any other modeling stye (e.g., unified star schema, supernova, key-value, document object mode, etc.) that fits best for your data consumer.
 Snowflake’s scalability will support the required speed of access at any point of this data lifecycle.
 You should consider Business Vault and Information Delivery objects materialization as optional.
-This specific topic (virtualization) is going to be covered later in this article.

 <!-- ------------------------ -->